Links

 Step 1: Upload your files

-First run this request for the API server:
+First, run the following request for the API server:

 echo {} | jq '{ clazz: "ModifyServerFiles", serverFiles: [ { name: "kafka.client.keystore.jks", "path": "/opt/kafka.client.keystore.jks", "content": $file1 }, { name: "kafka.client.truststore.jks", "path": "/opt/kafka.client.truststore.jks", "content": $file2 } ] }' --arg file1 $(cat /<FILE_PATH>/kafka.client.keystore.jks | base64) --arg file2 $(cat /<FILE_PATH>/kafka.client.truststore.jks | base64) |